-3.2.2 Creation of wind groups and assignment of buildings
+3.2.2 Wind groups for each domain and assignment of buildings

-Since each building has already been assigned to its closest grid-corner (and are consequently assigned to a Weibull-group), they can now easily be allocated in a wind group, independently of their location.
+Each building has been assigned to its closest grid-corner and is consequently assigned to a Weibull-group.
+From the derivation of the Weibull parameters for each Weibull-group, buildings with similar Weibull parameters can now easily be allocated in a wind group, almost independently of their location.

-The construction of wind groups is special in the approach of Rezaeiha et al. (2020).
+The construction of wind groups is a special feature of the approach of Rezaeiha et al. (2020).
 Their simplified approach to assess wind speeds in the turbulent urban environment avoids the unsatisfying assignment of wind-speeds depending on geographical features, but groups buildings (almost) independently of their location by generalizing wind conditions.
-The addition of reanalysis wind grid data to their approach adds somewhat more accuracy, as buildings are initially assigned to their closest grid corner before being put into wind groups.
-In this approach each domain is assigned an own array of wind groups.
+The addition of reanalysis wind grid data to their approach adds more accuracy, as buildings are initially assigned to their closest grid corner before being put into wind groups.
+In this approach each domain is assigned an own array of wind groups since the exemplary cities are geographically much more distant to each other than the studied cities in the approach of Rezaeiha et. al (2020), who focused on cities in the Netherlands.